 Tsavo Elephant Research

-This research project, in the southern region of TCA, investigated the status of elephant population by creating a photographic identification log of recognized individuals on privately owned land to monitor: total number of bulls and families in this region seasonally, available resources related to habitat use, distribution, group size and composition.
-Further to monitor the boundary crossing of known elephants between Tsavo East National Park and privately owned land.
-The landscape consists of tree-bush, open grassland and bush-grass.
+The research conducted in Taita Ranch and Rukinga Wildlife Sanctuary (located in the southern region of TCA), investigated the status of elephant population by creating a photographic identification log of recognized bulls and families on privately owned land.
+Specifically, to monitor known elephant movement between Tsavo East National Park and the ranch and sanctuary.

 error: Content is protected !!